regensa18/AdvProg2018/week_4/README.md

 * [ ] The state of work related to implementing function decorator is commited and pushed to GitLab.

+For FacadeDemo.py
+* [ ] Explained what is Facade Pattern, and how it is implemented inside FacadeDemo.py

 Additional Checklist
 --------------------

+For week4.py
 * [ ] Implemented `test_composite()` unit test in `SimpleItemTest`.
 * [ ] Implemented `test_composite()` unit test in `CompositeItemTest`.
 * [ ] Implemented remaining unit tests in `ItemTest`.